pc2/stream-fpga/README.md

 Will build the host and name the binary after the given build suffix.
 So the host would be named 'stream_fpga_18.1.1'.
 The file will be placed in a folder called 'bin' in the root of this project.

-For more detailed information about the available build targets call

-    make
-or

-    make info

-This will print a list of the targets together with a short description.

 ## Execution